-- 57. As of May 2010 (date of issue), this HKSAE conforms with International Standard on Assurance Engagements (ISAE) 3402, "Assurance Reports on Controls at a Service Organization".
-Compliance with the requirements of this HKSAE ensures compliance with ISAE 3402. - 58.
-Additional local explanations are provided in footnotes 18a and 19a.
+- 57. As of September 2019, this HKSAE conforms with International Standard on Assurance Engagements (ISAE) 3402, Assurance Reports on Controls at a Service Organization except that references to IESBA's Code of Ethics for Professional Accountants are replaced by HKICPA's Code of Ethics for Professional Accountants.
+With the exception of the foregoing difference, compliance with the requirements of this HKSAE ensures compliance with ISAE 3402. - 58.
+Additional local explanations are provided in footnotes 19a and 21a.